Crowe-Brian-J/treehouse_u10_full_stack_app/CHECKLIST.md

 ---

-[X] - The react-router-dom npm package is installed and listed as a dependency in the package.json file [] - Clicking a link navigates the user to the correct route and displays the appropriate info.
+[X] - The react-router-dom npm package is installed and listed as a dependency in the package.json file [X] - Clicking a link navigates the user to the correct route and displays the appropriate info.
-[] - The current route is always reflected in the URL [] - The following routes are configured (listed in the format path - component):
+[X] - The current route is always reflected in the URL [X] - The following routes are configured (listed in the format path - component):
-  - [] - / - Courses
+  - [X] - / - Courses
-  - [] - /courses/create - CreateCourse
+  - [X] - /courses/create - CreateCourse
-  - [] - /courses/:id/update - UpdateCourse
+  - [X] - /courses/:id/update - UpdateCourse
-  - [] - /courses/:id - CourseDetail
+  - [X] - /courses/:id - CourseDetail
-  - [] - /signin - UserSignIn
+  - [X] - /signin - UserSignIn
-  - [] - /signup - UserSignUp
+  - [X] - /signup - UserSignUp

 ---
 ## Exceeds Expectations
 ---

-[] - The following routes and components are configured (listed in the format path - component):
+[X] - The following routes and components are configured (listed in the format path - component):
-  - [] - /notfound - NotFound - Renders a message letting the user know that the requested page can't be found
+  - [X] - /notfound - NotFound - Renders a message letting the user know that the requested page can't be found
-  - [] - /forbidden - Forbidden - Renders a message letting the user know that they can't access the requested page
+  - [X] - /forbidden - Forbidden - Renders a message letting the user know that they can't access the requested page
-  - [] - /error - UnhandledError - Renders a message letting the user know that an unexpected error has occurred
+  - [X] - /error - UnhandledError - Renders a message letting the user know that an unexpected error has occurred

-[] - React Router is configured so that if a route isn't matched the NotFound component is rendered
+[X] - React Router is configured so that if a route isn't matched the NotFound component is rendered

 ---
 # User Authentication